OhKannaDuh/KitchenDesignManager/README.md

 ## Sharing custom designs on the workshop

 You can create a mod to easily share custom designs and register them with this mod.
-To do so create a provider class that implements the `IProvidesKitchenDesigns` interface.
+To do so create a provider class that implements the `IDesignProvider` interface.

 Example: